-Katherine is a commercial litigation specialist with a focus on insolvency, the Personal Property Securities Act 2009 (Cth) (PPSA) and its practical implications, and general commercial litigation.
-She has had many articles published, provided expert commentary and presented to clients and associations from a range of sectors on the impact of PPSA.
+Katherine is a commercial litigation specialist with a focus on insolvency, contract litigation, construction disputes and the Personal Property Securities Act 2009 (PPSA).
+She also has experience in the Australian Consumer Law and international arbitration.
+She regularly publishes articles, provides expert commentary, and presents to clients and associations from a range of sectors, including regarding the PPSA.

 Katherine’s clients include many well-known insolvency practitioners, national and international corporates, suppliers and manufacturers of a variety of goods, building companies and logistics suppliers.
 She has been recognised in the editorial of leading legal directory The Legal 500 Asia Pacific 2016 in dispute resolution and is listed in The Best Lawyers in Australia in litigation.

-Katherine is a member of the Insolvency Practitioners Association Australia, the International Women’s Insolvency & Restructuring Confederation and the Melbourne Central Insolvency Discussion Group.
-She is also actively involved in the community and helped fundraise and profile-raise for organisations such as KidsHelpline.
+Katherine is a member of the International Women’s Insolvency & Restructuring Confederation and the Melbourne Central Insolvency Discussion Group.
+She is also actively involved in the community and a board member of the national not-for-profit organisation, The Song Room.

-- Conducting a successful large-scale arbitration regarding telecommunications construction through the International Chamber of Commerce.
+- Managing a successful large scale arbitration regarding telecommunications construction, through the International Chamber of Commerce.

 - Acting for the liquidators of the Hastie Group regarding several large recovery claims in the construction industry.